OriginTrail/edge-node-installer/README.md

 Edge Node v1.0.1 Installation

-Welcome to the release of the DKG Edge Node Installer! 🚀

-Thank you for being an early adopter of our Edge Node Installer.
-This private beta release provides you with the first official installer to easily set up the Edge Node on your system.
-By testing this installer and providing feedback, you play a crucial role in improving the setup process.
-Your insights will help us refine the experience.
-Please report any bugs 🐛 or suggestions!
+This installer provides an easy way to set up and run a DKG Edge Node on your system.
+By testing this installer and sharing your feedback, you help us refine the setup process and improve the overall experience.
+If you encounter any issues or have suggestions, please let us know! 🐛
 For detailed instructions on setting up the DKG Edge Node in an automated environment on Ubuntu, check out the official documentation [here](https://docs.origintrail.io/build-with-dkg/dkg-edge-node/run-an-edge-node/automated-environment-setup-ubuntu).

+For more details on the DKG Edge Node, visit the official documentation [here](https://docs.origintrail.io/build-with-dkg/dkg-edge-node).
 ## Prerequisites

 Before installing, ensure your system meets the following requirements: